ttetrafon/practice/unreal engine/UI.md

 - A progress bar is filled from 0 to 100% depending on some variable (e.g.: a health bar).

+### Size Box

+- Useful as a base when there is need to define specific sizes.
+  - By parametrising its properties, it can be used to adapt the widget wherever it is used.

 ## Events

 - UI components can react to events, with logic defined in the widget's blueprint graph.